 GNU CPU compilers and parallel application launch support (e.g. libfabric and cray-pals) are also provided in the default environment.
 The oneAPI environment provides C, C++, and Fortran compilers and associated MPICH MPI wrappers for building applications targeting CPUs and GPUs based on the OpenMP, SYCL, and OpenCL programming models.

 mpicc- C Compiler

 mpifort- Fortran Compiler (a.k.a

 PrgEnv-cray Cray programming environments are currently available as modules for users that neede them.
 The compilers provided by these environments do not currently support Intel GPUs and should only be used, if at all, for CPU-only code.

 Mixed C/C++ & Fortran Applications

-For applications consisting of a mix of C/C++ and Fortran that also uses MPI, it is suggested that the programming environment chosen for Fortran be used to build the full application because of mpi.mod (and similar) incompatibilities.
+For applications consisting of a mix of programming languages that use MPI, it is important to use the same Fortran compiler for building the application as was used to build MPI because of mpi.mod (and similar) incompatibilities.

 Additional software is available on Aurora as modules that are not currently available in the default environment to reduce load on the filesystem.
 Once a shell has opened on the login or compute nodes (i.e. inside of a job script), users can access additional software in